 4. Als should report their positions as at the end of each quarter.
-The basis of reporting and submission deadline applicable to AIs incorporated in and outside Hong Kong are as follows: -
+The basis of reporting and submission deadline applicable to Als incorporated in and outside Hong Kong are as follows: -

-Basis of reporting Submission deadline AIs incorporated in Hong Kong One Return on the combined position of the Hong Kong offices and all overseas branches (if any) Not later than one month after the end of each quarter One Return on the consolidated position (Note) Not later than one month after the end of each quarter AIs incorporated outside Hong Kong One Return on the position of the Hong Kong offices only Not later than one month after the end of each quarter
+Basis of reporting Submission deadline AIs incorporated in Hong Kong incorporated combined position of the One Return on the consolidated position (Note) Not later than one month after the end of each quarter AIs incorporated outside Hong Kong One Return on the position of the Hong Kong offices only Not later than one month after the end of each quarter